 Tracking how people’s lives are affected by the COVID-19 pandemic can enable policymakers to better understand the situation in their countries and make data-driven policy decisions.
-To respond to this need, IPA has developed the RECOVR survey—a panel survey that will facilitate comparisons, document real-time trends of policy concern, and inform decision-makers about the communities that are hardest-hit by the economic toll of the pandemic.
+To respond to this need, IPA developed the RECOVR survey—a panel survey that has facilitated comparisons, documented real-time trends of policy concern, and informed decision-makers about the economic toll of the pandemic.

 The first round of the survey had a core component that was standard across countries, as well as additional questions adapted in order to ensure the survey instrument was responsive to the demands of our partners in each country.
 Some of the key questions the survey aimed to answer at the global level include:

 - What is the size and scope of the disruptions to government service provision due to COVID-19?